Speaking and Consulting

 ~ Audrey Watters, from the Foreword to An Urgency of Teachers

-I have been teaching in higher education for 20 years.
+I have been teaching in higher education for over 20 years.
 I’ve worked with undergraduate students at large state schools, liberal arts colleges, and a community college, as well as with non-traditional adult students and teachers at all levels of education.
 I have taught face-to-face, hybrid, and online.
-I have designed over 30 courses in a range of fields, including education, literature, writing, documentary film, and digital studies.
+I have designed over 30 courses in a range of fields, including education, film, composition, and digital studies.

 In 2011, I co-founded Hybrid Pedagogy, an open-access academic journal that combines the strands of critical and digital pedagogy to arrive at the best social and civil uses of technology and digital media in education.
 In 2015, I co-founded Digital Pedagogy Lab, a series of on-ground intensives focused on critical digital pedagogy.
 We've offered 2-, 3-, and 5-day pedagogical development events at the American University in Cairo, University of Prince Edward Island, University of Wisconsin-Madison, University of Delaware, University of Mary Washington, University of Colorado, University of Warwick, the Open University, and others.